wilsonzlin/tinybuf/README.md

 let kv: MyKV = MyKV::new();
 // Fast, direct move, no reallocation or copying. kv.set("vec", vec![0, 4, 2]);
-// Requires allocating new Vec and copying into it. kv.set("boxslice", Box::new(&[0, 4, 2]).to_vec());
+// Requires allocating a new Vec and copying into it. kv.set("boxslice", Box::new(&[0, 4, 2]).to_vec());
-// Requires allocating new Vec and copying into it. kv.set("array", [0, 4, 2].to_vec());
+// Requires allocating a new Vec and copying into it. kv.set("array", [0, 4, 2].to_vec());
 ```